itsDigvijaysing/What-I-Learned/IITH/Foundations of Machine Learning.md

 # FoML - 12

+Absent in today's lecture due to health issue,
-Quiz Happened & I was absent
+But Quiz happened this Day & I lost 2% free marks. (easiest Quiz) 😢